Table of Contents

 }

-To change to any other font, you need to include the font on your theme or using Code Injection Site Header if you are using Google Fonts, for example.
+To change to any other font, either include the font in your theme or use Code Injection Site Header (for example, when using Google Fonts).

-For example, if you want to use the Roboto font from Google Fonts.
-Your code in Code Injection might be like this.
+For example, to use the Roboto font from Google Fonts, your Code Injection might look like this:

 <link href='https://fonts.googleapis.com/css2?family=Roboto:wght@300;400;700&display=swap' rel='stylesheet'>